jwaliszko/ExpressiveAnnotations/README.md

 ```
 ```
 RequiredIfExpressionAttribute([string Expression],
-                              [string DependentProperty],
+                              [string[] DependentProperties],
-                              [object TargetValue], ...)
+                              [object[] TargetValues], ...)

     Expression          - Logical expression based on which requirement condition is calculated.
                           If condition is fulfilled, error message is displayed.
 Attribute logic replaces one or more format items in specific expression string with comparison results of dependent fields and corresponding target values.
                           Available expression tokens are: &&, ||, !, {, }, numbers and whitespaces.
-    DependentProperty - Dependent fields from which runtime values are extracted.
+    DependentProperties - Dependent fields from which runtime values are extracted.
-    TargetValue       - Expected values for corresponding dependent fields.
+    TargetValues        - Expected values for corresponding dependent fields.
 Instead of hardcoding there is also possibility for dynamic extraction of target values from other fields, by providing their names inside square parentheses.
 Star character stands for any value.
 ```

 Sample `{0} || !{1}` expression evaluation steps: